Miroslav Marcovich: Honours

-Marcovich was honored with an honorary doctorate degree in Humane Letters from the University of Illinois in 1994; and with two Festschriften published as monographic issues of the journal he founded, Illinois Classical Studies:
+Marcovich received an honorary doctorate degree in humanities from the University of Illinois in 1994; two Festschriften were published as monographic issues of the journal he founded, Illinois Classical Studies:

 Other honors include the Silver Cross of Mount Athos (1963), a Guggenheim Fellowship (1983), a National Endowment of the Humanities Fellowship (1990) and an Albert Einstein Visiting Fellowship by the Israel Academy of Sciences (1993).

-When he passed away, scholars Howard Jacobson and David Sansone published obituaries in his honor, and so did Fernando Báez, adding one in the reprint of Marcovich's edition of the Bhagavad-Gītā.
-Marcovich wrote his own epitaph in English, which some scholars translated in several languages including Ancient Greek and Latin (J. K. Newman), Hebrew (Howard Jacobson), Sahidic Coptic and Sanskrit (Gerald M. Browne) and Syriac (Sebastian Brock).
+When he died, scholars Howard Jacobson and David Sansone published obituaries in his honor, and so did Fernando Báez, adding one in the reprint of Marcovich's edition of the Bhagavad-Gītā.
+Marcovich wrote his own epitaph in English, which scholars translated in several languages including Ancient Greek and Latin (J. K. Newman), Hebrew (Howard Jacobson), Sahidic Coptic and Sanskrit (Gerald M. Browne) and Syriac (Sebastian Brock).

 Personal

-Marcovich died on 14 June, 2001 at the Carle Foundation Hospital, Urbana, Illinois.
+Marcovich died on 14 June 2001 at the Carle Foundation Hospital, Urbana, Illinois.

 Selected works

 Entries followed by [†] are posthumous.
 Marcovich's full bibliography, except for critical editions nos.
-24 ad 25, can be read in:
+24 ad 25, are found in: